aitorzaldua/aitorzaldua/README.md

 #### I have really enjoyed my career up to this point, always with a customer first mentality and building solid and, above all, safe projects.
 My experience covers the following blocks:

-▻ 2020/2023: Currently working in the Blockchain ecosystem as a Full Stack Developer, learning to audit smart contracts and teaching about Solidity.
+▻ 2020/2023: Currently working in the Blockchain ecosystem as a Full Stack Developer, and Blockchain Instructor and transition to Security Researcher and Smart Contract Auditor working with with the Bug Bounty platforms Code4arena, Sherlock and Hats.

 ▻ 2008/2020: 12 years of experience as a Business Continuity and IT security engineer and Account Manager, auditing every day the security of their IT services and performing annual resilience audits for each client.